e121016373/resourceMangementTool/README.md

    npm start
    ```
 3. Will be prompted with a microsoft login / permissions page, enter the necessary login credentials (if you're already logged in then it will take you directly to the main page of the application)
+4. Ctrl+C when done with the application.
-4. Run the admin front end, navigate to localhost:3001 if browser does not open page up on its own
+5. Run the admin front end, navigate to localhost:3000 if browser does not open page up on its own

    ```bash
    npm start
    ```
-5. Login with Username: "turtle", and password: "319".
+6. Login with Username: "turtle", and password: "319".

-- note: the projects and users endpoints may take longer to load
+- Note: The projects and users endpoints may take longer to load.
+The admin and the main client both run at PORT = 3000 on local systems, so that we don't have to configure the backend system everytime.

 ### Tests